gadget-framework/gadget-course/stock_interactions.md

 <img src="stock_interactions_files/figure-html/unnamed-chunk-5-1.png" width="672" />

 The code above defines a Ricker recruitment function between the parent and offspring stocks.
 As evident from the graph above the relationship between the two stocks is a fairly deterministic.
 This type of relationship, however, is hardly ever observed without error (both in process and observation).
-To include process variation into the model Gadget has another trick up its sleave, Time variables.
+To include process variation into the model Gadget has another trick up its sleeve: Time variables.

 ### Time variables

 Time variables allow Gadget to change the value of parameters with time.
-They are an extension to the Gadget formulae functionality and can be use (almost) where ever you can use Gadget formulae.
+They are an extension to the Gadget formulae functionality and can be used (almost) wherever you can use Gadget formulae.
 To define a time variable you will need to define a data frame with the start time for a particular value, which will be valid until the next change.
-Example uses might be shifts fleet selection due to changes in regulation and temperature effects in growth.
+Example uses might be shifts in fleet selection over time due to changes in regulation and temperature effects on growth.
 In the case of the simple stock recruitment relationship above we may want change the value for $\mu$ with time.
 To introduce time variables into this model you will need to create a special file:

 ```r